What’s a Good Internet Speed for Work From Home?

 Bottom line

 Figuring out the right internet speed for working from home can be difficult.
-It’s essential to know how much internet speed you need based on your activities before you upgrade your plan.
+Before you upgrade your plan, it’s essential to know how much speed you need based on your activities.

 Yes, having a 1 gigabit per second (Gbps) plan is fantastic, but what if you’re only surfing the web, accessing email, and streaming in SD?
 Your internet speed needs would be less than 25 Mbps or so, but you’d be paying a pretty penny for more speed than you need.